paulb00th/galapagos/content/our-diving/our-other-day-dive-sites.md

 Location: To the north of Santa Cruz Island.

 Description:  The site can experience fairly strong currents.
 The nearshore area is with a rocky bottom and small caves at approx. 12 m.
 Here you can find turtles and sharks resting.
-Out in the blue large pelagics are frequently found.
-Because of these characteristics, diving is often split between the two areas
+Out in the blue large pelagic fish are frequently found.
+Because of these characteristics, diving is often split between the two areas.

 The site regularly delivers turtles, Galapagos, white tip reef, and hammerhead sharks, mobulas, sting rays, eagle rays, Galapagos eel, barracudas, turtles, reef fishes, and a variety of invertebrates.